vrann/facebook-chatbot/README.md

 # Facebook Chat Bot

 This is the framework to create Facebook Messenger Bots on PHP.
-It provides interfaces to register message handlers, and builders which allows to construct new messages.
-It has HTTP transport adapter to communicate directly with Facebook API.
+It provides interfaces to register message handlers, and builders which allows to construct response messages of complex structure.
+It has HTTP transport adapter to communicate directly with
+Facebook API.
 Sample callback is provided as a reference to create own endpoint which receives messages from the Facebook

 ## Installation